yzhai220/geopip/README.md

 ################################################################################

 Python, Java and R are required for running the scripts.
+Make sure that you have

+1. Java SE Development Kit 8 (JDK) installed.

+2. R installed, and Rscript callable from the command line directly.
+You may need to install the newest version of R before running the scripts.

+3. R package 'ape' installed.

-Python package ‘dendropy’ is required for some scripts.
+4. Python package 'dendropy' installed.

 Software PhyML, INDELible and MUSCLE are included with this release for comparison purpose.
 See http://www.atgc-montpellier.fr/phyml/, http://abacus.gene.ucl.ac.uk/software/indelible/ and http://www.drive5.com/muscle/ for more information.